Overwatch: Esports

+The OWL would be replaced in 2024 by the Overwatch Champions Series (OWCS), a partnership between Activision-Blizzard, ESL and WDG Esports that moreso resembled traditional esports circuits.
+The OWCS will be made up of 3 regions, with North America and EMEA being each one big region with tournaments having Swiss-style Open Qualifying followed by a group stage and double-elimination knockout stage twice per split.
+Asia, meanwhile, will be divided into Korea, Japan and Pacific subregions, with the best teams from these subregions qualifying for the OWCS Asia Championship for each split.
+The top teams from these regions will qualify for two international events, the OWCS Major in the spring for split 1 and the OWCS Season Finals in the fall for split 2.

 Other media

 Overwatch was developed to lack a traditional story or campaign mode and instead Blizzard conveyed narrative elements through a transmedia storytelling method.
 While voice lines and map elements in Overwatch reveal some of its universe's lore, the bulk of the story surrounding its characters is told through animated short films and literary media.
 Character biographies and fake news reports containing story pieces have also been published on Blizzard's website.
 Chu remarked that Blizzard's method of storytelling with Overwatch demonstrated a "gameplay first" philosophy.

-Animations
+Animated projects

 As part of the original game's announcement, Blizzard released an animated "cinematic trailer" for Overwatch on November 7, 2014.
 They would repeat this to announce Overwatch 2, releasing the Zero Hour cinematic trailer in 2019.